naina1905/Semi-Hyphen-Blog-App/README.md

 used Nodejs, Mysql Workbench,jwt,bcryption.
 The application perform crud operations on blog posts

 # Important Files
-1.connection.js:This file seems to be responsible for setting up the MySQL connection.
-You don't need to add the secret key code here
+1.connection.js:This file is responsible for setting up the MySQL connection.

 2.index.js:contains logic for api end points
 POST /blog-posts: Create a new blog post.